Photos of Constantinople

 Ze'ev Jabotinsky's mother is holding Ronya's arm, suggesting some familiarity, I assume from Moritz and Haim's work within various Constantinople Zionist groups.
 Ze'ev Jabotinsky, the Revisionist Zionist leader, was in Constantinople between 1908 and 1914 on the behalf of the Zionist Organisation (ZO), so I assume this photo was taken during that time, most likely closer to 1914.

-Since Moritz does not appear on the photo, I assume he was the photographer.
+Since Moritz does not appear on the photo, he may have been the photographer.